oracle-livelabs/pts/orcl-dbcs-19c/scaling-up/scaling-up.md

-# Performance, Scalability and Elasticity
+# Performance, scalability and elasticity

 ## Introduction

 Oracle Database technology used for the Database Cloud Service is the standard for scalability, robustness and enterprise strength.
 Virtual Machine VM.Standard2 Shapes provide a virtual machine DB system database provisioned on X7 machines, with six VM options available, having 1 to 24 CPU cores and 15 GB to 320 GB memory.
 You can scale up or down the number of OCPUs on the instance by changing the shape the DB System is running on.

 Oracle Database on virtual machines uses remote block storage, and enables scaling storage from 256 GB to 40 TB, with no downtime when scaling up storage.
 You specify a storage size when you launch the DB system, and you can scale up the storage as needed at any time.
 You can easily scale up storage for a DB system by using the console, REST APIs, CLI and SDKs.

 >**Note** : The total storage attached to an instance will be a sum of available storage, reco storage, and software size.
 Available storage is selected by the customer, reco storage is automatically calculated based on available storage, and software size is a fixed size Oracle database cost.

-Estimated Lab Time: 25 minutes
+Estimated Time: 25 minutes

 ## Task 1: Change Shape for More CPUs